 - “Give the lady what she wants.”
 Marshall Field coined the customer service-centric phrase “Give the lady what she wants” to impact on the importance of serving the customer.
 The phrase was famously used in his store to make the service staff put customer's needs and wants first.

 - “Honesty always pays.”
 Selfridge’s more-famous quotes tended to focus less on the external and more toward the internal.
-This particular 3-worder was part of a larger quote, but we picked this out because it underlines the importance of how doing the right thing, having good values will always translate into good business (and good karma, presumably).
+This particular three-worder was part of a larger quote, but we picked this out because it underlines the importance of how doing the right thing, and having good values will always translate into good business (and good karma, presumably).

 - “Goodwill is the one and only asset that competition cannot undersell or destroy.”
-What Field is saying here is that tangible items and money are easily adjusted to bring customers into your store, but it’s the intangibles (e.g. goodwill, courtesy, respect, dignity) that make the difference.
+What Field is saying here is that tangible items and money are easily adjusted to bring customers into your store, but it’s the intangibles (e.g. goodwill, courtesy, respect, and dignity) that make the difference.

 - “Get the confidence of the public and you will have no difficulty in getting their patronage.”
-Focusing on the intangibles again, The first sentence of Harry Gordon Selfridge’s longer, oft-quoted thought on business invokes how critical it is for your company to have the trust and confidence of your customers.
+Focusing on the intangibles again, the first sentence of Harry Gordon Selfridge’s longer, oft-quoted thought on business invokes how critical it is for your company to have the trust and confidence of your customers.
 Once you have that, everything will fall into place.

 - “Courtesy is the one coin you can never have too much of or be stingy with.”
-This well-known Wanamaker quote highlighted the constant dilemma with making customers happy -- money.
+This well-known Wanamaker quote highlighted the constant dilemma with making customers happy — money.
 Modern day companies struggle with customer service, prioritizing bottom lines and short term goals over customer experience.

 Today, most modern business institutions have established customer service.
 Most executives tend to work as hard as possible to ensure their customer needs and expectations are fully met.
-Newer technologies such as social media, live chat and real-time texting, have been put in place by most companies to improve their provision of customer service; moving it away from being a cost center to being a profit center.
+Newer technologies such as social media, live chat, and real-time texting, have been put in place by most companies to improve their provision of customer service, moving it away from being a cost center to being a profit center.

 As such, a lot of prominent business personalities share the same ideologies with the three pioneer entrepreneurs when it comes to customer services.
-Below are 15 of the best customer service quotes from prominent leaders, CEOs and Founders in business.
+Below are 15 of the best customer service quotes from prominent leaders, CEOs, and Founders in business.

-- Bill Gates, Founder and former CEO of Microsoft speaks to taking the negatives and turning them into positives for your company: “Your most unhappy customers are your greatest source of learning”
+- Bill Gates, Founder and former CEO of Microsoft, speaks to taking the negatives and turning them into positives for your company: “Your most unhappy customers are your greatest source of learning.”

 - Dr. Gary P. Hamel, an American Management Expert and an international management consultant explains the long-term benefits of customer service.
 “Most of us understand that innovation is enormously important.
 It’s the only insurance against irrelevance.
 It’s the only guarantee of long-term customer loyalty… It doesn’t matter much where your company sits in its industry ecosystem, nor how vertically or horizontally integrated it is — what matters is its relative ‘share of customer value’ in the final product or solution, and its cost of producing that value.”

-- Elon Musk, former CEO of PayPal, SpaceX Founder and current CEO of Tesla has this to say about feedback: “I think it's very important to have a feedback loop, where you're constantly thinking about what you've done and how you could be doing it better.”
+- Elon Musk, former CEO of PayPal, SpaceX Founder, and current CEO of Tesla has this to say about feedback: “I think it's very important to have a feedback loop, where you're constantly thinking about what you've done and how you could be doing it better.”

-- Jeff Bezos, an American investor, founder and CEO of Amazon.com, believes in the value of customer services.
+- Jeff Bezos, an American investor, founder, and CEO of Amazon.com, believes in the value of customer services.
 “We see our customers as invited guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.”

 - Joseph Jaffe founder at Evol8tion touches on customer service’s impact.
 “Customer Service is everything and anything that touches a customer – directly or indirectly.
 Customer service means servicing customers, and it's so much more than just solving problems or addressing complaints.
 Customer service is part of a holistic customer experience that is capable of providing a critical competitive advantage in today's increasingly cluttered and commoditized marketplace.”

-- Sam Walton, Founder of Wal-Mart on the philosophy that every customer is important: “There is only one boss-the customer.
+- Sam Walton, Founder of Wal-Mart speaks on the philosophy that every customer is important: “There is only one boss-the customer.
 And he can fire everybody in the company from the chairman on down, simply by spending his money somewhere else.”

 As mentioned earlier, the core of providing customer service hasn’t changed even considering it’s been close to two centuries.
 Even with the speed of technology, many of the same approaches that Marshall Field made famous back in 1852 are applicable to modern companies like Google, Apple, and Zappos.

+We know that it takes more than a few inspirational quotes from famous business people to get your customer service process right.
 Though we listed approximately 30 customer service quotes, the hope is that you can get directional value from successful leaders so to glean best practices.
 Leverage the core intent of these maxims to help shape your company’s approach to serving your customers.